 Mani Pulite (or ‘Clean Hands’) was a sequence of mass prosecutions which was conducted during the 1990s and which had many parallels with Brasil’s own current anti corruption operation – Lava-Jato (‘Car Wash’).

-Beginning in 1992, the Italian operation, led by prosecutor Antonio Di Pietro in Milan, used the pretext of investigating corporate bribes to politicians, but was used to obliterate the entire political establishment through trial-by-media.
+Beginning in 1992, the Italian operation, led by prosecutor Antonio Di Pietro in Milan, operated on the pretext of investigating corporate bribes to politicians, but went on obliterate the entire political establishment through trial-by-media.
 It began with the Tangentopoli bribery scandal – the analogue to Brasil’s Petrobras scheme.
 (See also Professor David Nelken’s ‘A legal revolution?
 The judges and Tangentopoli.’)

 I always thought that Tangentopoli was driven by the CIA – Paolo Cirino Pomicino

-Mani Pulite saw the eventual toppling of Bettino Craxi’s socialist government amid charges of corruption, and an end to the 4 largest and oldest political parties in Italy – the Christian Democrats, the Italian Socialist Party, the Italian Socialist Democratic Party, and the Italian Liberal Party.
+Mani Pulite cast a shadow over the 1992 election, particularly for the Socialist PSI and saw the eventual conviction of its former Prime Minister Bettino Craxi amid charges of corruption and illicit party financing.
+He denied corruption but admitted illegal financing, justified by his party’s lack of financial resources compared to competitors.
+The operation brought to and end the 4 largest and oldest political parties in Italy – the Christian Democrats, the Italian Socialist Party, the Italian Socialist Democratic Party, and the Italian Liberal Party.
 As a result, none of the parties that founded the Italian state in 1948 – the parties responsible for drafting Italy’s post-war Constitution – are present in today’s parliament.
 (Mussolini had previously come to power on an anti-corruption platform, later revealed to be riddled with it).

 Shortly before his death in 2012, and seeking to make amends, Reginald Bartholomew, former US Ambassador to Italy in the early-mid 1990s, confessed to US intelligence and law enforcement’s involvement in the operation – something long dismissed as conspiracy theory.

-Mani Pulite was an operation with enormous ramifications, which effectively ended the First Republic and paved the way for the economically & culturally ruinous era of Forza Italia, the political vehicle of TV tycoon Silvio Berlusconi and also a spate of privatisations in what was called the “pillage of Italy”.
+Mani Pulite was an operation with enormous ramifications, which effectively ended the First Republic and paved the way for the economically & culturally ruinous era of Forza Italia, the political vehicle of TV tycoon Silvio Berlusconi (himself a prime suspect in the operation) and also a spate of privatisations in what was called the “pillage of Italy”.
 Berlusconi was able to use nepotism and his control of media to evade prosecution for his own corruption scandals for many years.